Verses Upon the

 Where oft I sate and long did lie.

-Here stood that Trunk, and there that chest,
+Here stood that Trunk, and

 There lay that store I counted best,